Quality Child Care Program

 Upcoming QCCP Trainings

 Join us to learn more about business practices, professional development and Parent Aware in your community.
 We know that the future of our next generation depends on the strength of our region's early care providers.
 That is why SMIF offers this results-oriented training to all area family child care providers.
 These are 2 hour DEVELOP approved trainings.
-Participants who enroll in Parent Aware are now eligible to receive $300 of DEVELOP approved curriculum once per year.
+Participants who enroll in Parent Aware are now eligible to receive $300 of Parent Aware - approved curriculum once per year.
 In the past this was limited to one time only.
 We are charging a small fee of $10 at the time of registration.
 Those who attend the training will receive a $20 gift card.